Do your customers respect your worth as an artist?

 This prompted me to examine my pay structure for my art creations.
-I am a high school graduate and a trained primary school teacher; I have been a self-employed artist for the past 5o years, so experience should count for something.
+I am a high school graduate and a trained primary school teacher.
+I have been a self-employed artist for the past 50 years, so experience should count for something.

 I am currently working on a 12-inch relief sculpture.
 Time spent so far was 10 hours and I am still carving, it might be completed in another 10 hours.
-What should be the sale price of a sculpture that took three and a half years of training and 5o years experience.
+What should be the sale price of a sculpture that took three and a half years of training and 50 years experience?

 Don’t you think I deserve better than a domestic or construction worker?

-Society, educators and parents are depriving societies of their best creative talent, not only in art but other important areas of intellectual and industrial development.
-All we have to do is to look who are the driving force of economic developments in history and you will find that many of them were school and university drop-outs; the system failed them.
+A week later, she came back to me with the confirmation that I was correct.
+That is something I discovered as a kid in primary school.
+Why can’t educators today see the light?
+Society, educators, and parents are depriving societies of their best creative talent, not only in art but other important areas of intellectual and industrial development.
+All we have to do is to look who are the driving force of economic developments in history and you will find that many of them were school and university drop-outs.
+The system failed them.

-We must learn to respect art education and artists, make sure they can earn a decent living, see art as the seed to critical thinking, social and economic development, and a better and more beautiful world.
+We must learn to respect art education and artists and make sure they can earn a decent living, see art as the seed to critical thinking, social and economic development, and a better and more beautiful world.